Brodie Croyle: 2009 season

 After the Chiefs acquired quarterback Matt Cassel from the New England Patriots, Croyle entered training camp competing against Tyler Thigpen for a roster spot as backup quarterback.
 The first depth chart in training camp listed Croyle as the second quarterback ahead of Thigpen.
 Croyle entered the Chiefs' first preseason game of 2009 (against the Houston Texans) as the second quarterback and finished as the team's leading passer (12-of-18 for 145 yards) and looked poised throughout the evening to post a 91.2 quarterback rating.
 The Chiefs would go on to lose the game 16–10.
 After quarterback Matt Cassel was injured on August 29 against the Seattle Seahawks, Croyle started the final game of the preseason against the St. Louis Rams.

 Croyle played the entire game at quarterback for the Chiefs' regular season opener against the Baltimore Ravens when Cassel was still unable to play.
 Despite completing 16-of-24 passes for 177 yards and two touchdowns, the Chiefs lost to the Ravens 38–24.
 However, the following week, Cassel became the starter again against the Oakland Raiders in Week 2.

 2010 season

 In the 2010 season, Croyle appeared in two games and started one, which was Week 14 against the San Diego Chargers.

 Arizona Cardinals

 After leaving the Chiefs as a free agent, Croyle signed with the Arizona Cardinals on August 23, 2011.
 He was waived by the team on September 2, 2011.

-Retirement

 On May 21, 2012, Croyle announced his retirement from the NFL.